GoogleChrome/web.dev/src/site/content/en/blog/shape-detection/index.md

 If you are a fan of
 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API),
-you'll be happy tro know thatß detectors are exposed there as well.
+you'll be happy to know that detectors are exposed there as well.
-Detection results are serializable and can thus be passedß from the worker to the main app via `postMessage()`.
+Detection results are serializable and can thus be passed from the worker to the main app via `postMessage()`.
 The [demo][demo] shows this in action.

 Not all platform implementations support all features, so be sure to check